hardiknahata/Tweet_Archival_System/README.md

 # Tweet Archival System

-This is a Flask Application which is served on the Google App Engine.
-The best part about App Engine is that it takes care of the server envoronment and lets us concentrate on just code.
+This is a Flask Application.

 So the main.py file instantiates the Flask object which renders the Form (powered by Flask_WTF) to the webpage.
 The HTML file is placed in the templates folder, and the optional CSS,JS files are placed in the Static folder.